|Trading Hours (GMT):24/5|

 Japan’s Statistics Bureau also releases important data periodically that can have significant impact on the USD-JPY rate.
 As Japan’s economy is export driven, data such as Trade Balance, GDP and Current Account almost always spur much volatility on the USD to JPY.

 The US Federal Reserve will also impact the USD to yen pair, with major monetary policy decisions capable of forming long lasting trends on the pair.
 The US Fed releases interest rates eight times a year.

 Japan is an earthquake prone nation, and as such, the Japan Meteorological Agency is an important body that can influence USD-JPY prices.
 Severe earthquake warnings of the Earthquake Early Warning (EEW) system can pile pressure on the Japanese yen and consequently impact the USD/JPY rate.

 The USD/JPY has always shown a great correlation with crude oil trading price.
-This is logical, as Japan is one of the most industrialized nations in the world, and one of the largest importers of the commodity.
+This is logical, as Japan is one of the most industrialized nations in the world, and one of the largest importers of the commodity trading.
 The Japanese yen usually falls when oil prices rise, and vice versa.
 Thus, USD-JPY is positively correlated with oil.
 The pair will usually rise when oil prices are rising and fall when oil prices are falling.
 While this correlation does exist, it is vital to analyze the markets effectively before trading the USD/JPY pair.